alphagov/govuk-import-export-prototype/guide/relief-on-donated-noncommercial-goods/biological-chemical-substances-scientific-research.markdown

 ##How to claim relief

 s1.
 If you’re a private establishment, you must apply for approval from NIRU before the goods are imported.
 Tell them about the research project that will use the substance.
-NIRU will send you an approval letter - you must use this when you make your import declaration.
+NIRU will send you an approval letter.

 s2.
-Use the correct [Customs Procedure Code (CPC)](/start/trade-tariff.html) [when you make your import declaration](/guide/import-goods-outside-eu/overview.html).
+Attach the approval letter to your [import declaration](/guide/import-goods-outside-eu/overview.html) and enter the correct [Customs Procedure Code (CPC)](/start/trade-tariff.html).

 $C

 **National Import Reliefs Unit**